Expdotdotdot/CS2-Observer-Settings/README.md

 <br>

- **OR OR** you can use paper's HLAE overlay fork that has a rebinding feature: https://github.com/papesgit/advancedfx
+ **OR OR** you can use paper's external observer program that has a rebinding feature: https://github.com/papesgit/hot